Bonds of Love

 Scene from the film.
 Pauline Frederick, Frankie Lee and Percy Standing.

 Bonds of Love is a 1919 American silent romantic drama film directed by Reginald Barker and starring Pauline Frederick.
 It is based on the 1906 Arthur Wing Pinero play His House in Order.
-Distributed by Goldwyn Pictures, the film is now considered lost.
+It was distributed by Goldwyn Pictures.
+Openings for the film were held at Clune's Theatre in Los Angeles, CA and at the Strand Theatre in New York City.

 Plot

 Una Sayre, a governess in widower Daniel Cabot's home, saves his son, young Jimmy Cabot, from drowning.
 Through her attention to the child, she wins the love of her employer despite the plotting of Lucy and Harry Beekman, his late wife's brother and sister.
 When Una discovers a love letter written by a man whom the first wife was seeing, she visits him and demands that he return all of her letters.
 Lucy and Harry Beekman use this meeting to cast suspicions on Una's reputation, but Cabot eventually discovers that Una was acting in his own interest.
 He finally overcomes his devotion to the memory of his dead wife, and throws her greedy relatives out.